ProwlEngine/Prowl/Prowl.Editor/GUI/RenderProfiler/ProfilerDesign.md

 ## Not trackable live (real gaps)

-- Overdraw / depth complexity estimate - `FragmentShaderInvocations / colorAttachmentPixelCount`
-  would work cheaply on the same pipeline-statistics query `TrianglesDrawn` uses; needs a new flag bit in `VkGraphicsDevice.PipelineStats.cs` `PipelineStatsFlags` and a field on `GpuVertexStats`
-- VRAM budget vs used - no configured budget/limit exists to compare resident bytes against
 - CPU-side GPU-wait/stall time (fence/`WaitForIdle` blocking) - not tracked anywhere
-- Instance count per draw call - `DrawCallCount` is a scalar, no per-draw breakdown even in capture tier
 - Command buffer submit-to-execute latency - only total GPU ms is measured, not queue wait time

+## Closed (implemented)

+- Overdraw / depth complexity estimate - `FragmentShaderInvocationsBit` added to `VkGraphicsDevice.PipelineStats.cs` `PipelineStatsFlags`, `FragmentShaderInvocations` added to `GpuVertexStats`/`ProfiledCommandBuffer`/`ProfiledPass`, rolled up into `ProfiledView.Overdraw` (`FragmentShaderInvocations / (PixelWidth * PixelHeight)`). `ProfiledView.PixelWidth`/`PixelHeight`
+  added from `ViewInfo`, stamped every `BeginView`.
+Same always-on gate as `TrianglesDrawn`.
+- VRAM budget vs used - `GraphicsDevice.GetMemoryBudget()` added (virtual, `default` on backends that don't support it), backed by `VK_EXT_memory_budget` in `VkGraphicsDevice.MemoryBudget.cs`.
+Polled once per frame into `ProfiledFrame.HasVramBudget`/`VramBudgetBytes`/`VramUsedBytes` - driver-reported, not this profiler's own `Resident/{bin}` counters, so it accounts for other processes sharing the GPU.
+- Instance count per draw call - already present, wasn't actually a gap: `ProfiledDrawCall.Draw` is a `DrawCallInfo?`, and `DrawCallInfo.InstanceCount` has always been there.
+Capture-tier only (needs the per-draw-call tree), same tier as the rest of `ProfiledDrawCall`.

 ## Closed, not planned

-- GPU memory bandwidth per frame - not derivable from any CPU-observable data (no vertex stride tracked, texture sample bytes depend on runtime GPU state, render-target bandwidth depends on overdraw which isn't tracked either). `BufferOp`/`BufferOpBytes` are CPU-side map/update/copy traffic only.
+- GPU memory bandwidth per frame - not derivable from any CPU-observable data (no vertex stride tracked, texture sample bytes depend on runtime GPU state, and render-target bandwidth needs actual byte-width-per-pixel math on top of `ProfiledView.Overdraw`, not just the invocation count itself).
+  `BufferOp`/`BufferOpBytes` are CPU-side map/update/copy traffic only.
 A real number needs vendor-specific hardware counters (`VK_KHR_performance_query`, AMD GPUPerfAPI, Nsight Perf SDK) - out of scope for this profiler.

 ## Triangle count: two tiers